dt-alliances-workshops/claat-mockup/workshop-markdown/azure-lab3/README.md

 🔷 Enable a problem in the application and walk through what [Dynatrace Davis](https://www.dynatrace.com/platform/artificial-intelligence/) found

+🔷 Review how Dynatrace process events and Tags to provide additional context in root cause analysis

-🏫**Class Note** - Please update the Tracking Spreadsheet if you've completed the task on this step.
+<aside class="positive"> 🏫 - Please update the Tracking Spreadsheet upon completing this task. </aside>

-## Dynatrace Events & Tags Info
+## Review Events & Tags in Dynatrace

 Before we get to the problems, let's review <a href="https://www.dynatrace.com/support/help/dynatrace-api/environment-api/events/post-event/" target="_blank"> Dynatrace Information Events</a>.